argotsdk/argot.js/README.md

 ## Getting Started

+Like all good node packages, you can find [Argot in NPM](https://www.npmjs.org/package/argot).

-Add Argot to your project
+Add Argot to your project with

 `npm install argot --save`